GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (96) .md

 **Range**: 10 yards

 **Effect**: Inflict an undamaging attack against target creature.
-If successful, it begins to ramble on, that is, speak nonesensically.
+If successful, it begins to ramble on, that is- speak nonesensically.
 It does so for a number of rounds equal to the points of success.
 A creature which cannot speak is immune to this.
 A creature which communicates exlcusively through a means of telepathy can be affected only by a critical hit, at which point it rambles on through use of its telapathy.

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 5 yards.